Hiroyuki Hamada (artist)

 Hiroyuki Hamada (born March 21, 1968, in Tokyo) is a Japanese born sculptor based in the United States.

-He is represented by Lori Bookstein Fine Art, New York.
+He is represented by Bookstein Projects, New York.

 Biography

 Hiroyuki Hamada grew up in Japan until the age of eighteen, then moved with his family to Wheeling, West Virginia where his father held a temporary post in the steel industry; the culture shock Hamada experienced was underscored by the linguistic gap, and it was through the study of drawing while in college that Hamada found an outlet to bridge the gap.
-He changed his major from psychology to studio art, then went on to earn a Masters in Fine Art from the University of Maryland.
+He changed his major from psychology to studio art, then went on to earn a master's degree in Fine Art from the University of Maryland.

 Hamada has been awarded residencies at the Provincetown Fine Arts Work Center, the Edward F. Albee Foundation/William Flanagan Memorial Creative Person's Center, the Skowhegan School of Painting and Sculpture, the MacDowell Colony, Studios Midwest in Illinois, and the Virginia Center of the Creative Arts.
 In 1998, Hamada was the recipient of a Pollock-Krasner Foundation grant, and in 2009 he was awarded a New York Foundation for the Arts Fellowship.
 The artist lives and works in East Hampton, New York.